stb-tester/apt2ostree/README.md

 been updated.

-apt2ostree uses less disk space because it doesn't cache downloaded debs - it commits them directly to ostree after downloading.
-The disk space used will be shared with the built images.
+apt2ostree uses less disk space because it doesn't cache downloaded debs - it unpacks them and commits them directly to ostree after downloading.
+The disk space will be shared with the built images.

 apt2ostree doesn't currently support generating lockfiles with packages from multiple repositories.
 This means you can't build an image that pulls from both trusty and trusty-updates.
 This is a major missing feature that is a high priority.

-Similar to `multistrap` and to some extent `debootstrap` apt2ostree is generally used as part of a larger.
+Similar to `multistrap`, and to some extent `debootstrap`, apt2ostree is generally used as part of a larger build system.

 Unlike `debootstrap` (and `multistrap`?) apt2ostree is not officially supported nor is it affiliated with either the Debian or Ubuntu projects.